![]() |

 In recent years, backcountry equipment has changed quite a bit but those old wooden skis that may be collecting dust in your parents/grandparents basement may still work.
 Many members still use them, especially in cold powder snow conditions.

 Ski lengths: It will be based on your ski width, height and weight.
-If your skis are on the wider end of the spectrum your skis can be shorter. e.g. If a person is skiing on skis in the lower width range at 180 cm , they could use a 170 cm or less on the higher width range skis.
-Very few of our taller members use skis longer than 205-210 cm.
+If your skis are on the wider end of the spectrum, then your skis can be shorter. e.g. If a person is skiing on skis in the lower width range at 180 cm , they could use a 170 cm or less on the higher width range skis.
+Very few of our members use skis longer than 205-210 cm.
 Those long skis just simply are difficult to maneuver on our trail system.

 Metal edges: Nice to have especially in icy conditions, side stepping, and can help you better control your skis while snow plowing with less effort or technique.
 Your skis will be a little heavier.